Disney+, Hulu, ESPN+ prices to increase: Here are the new costs, and when they’ll change

 These price hikes come as Disney rolls out an ad-supported Disney+ subscription that it announced earlier this year.

 The ad-supported plan will be available starting on Dec.
-8, the same day the prices on most plans on Disney’s three streaming services will increase.
+8, the same day the prices of most plans on Disney’s three streaming services will increase.

 According to a Wednesday release, Disney+ with ads will cost $7.99 a month, the current monthly price of the standard no-ad Disney+ plan.
 If you prefer your Disney+ without ads, that plan will cost $10.99 a month starting in early December, or $109.99 annually.